Milorad Dodik: Genocide and Srebrenica massacre denial

 In 2017, Dodik introduced legislation, effectively banning the teaching of the Srebrenica genocide and Sarajevo siege in Republika Srpska's schools, stating that it was "impossible to use here the textbooks ... which say the Serbs have committed genocide and kept Sarajevo under siege.
 This is not correct and this will not be taught here".

 On 14 August 2018, again initiated by Dodik after his previous attempt in 2010, the National Assembly of Republika Srpska dismissed the 2004 report and decided for a new commission to be assembled to revise the report surrounding events in Srebrenica and the area around the town in July 1995.
 The international community immediately criticised this move.

 The Humanitarian Law Center, in their report signed by 31 high-profile signatories, described this new development as "the culmination of more than a decade of genocide denial and historical revisionism by the SNSD government in Republika Srpska".
 The United States State Department issued a communique in which they criticized the move, describing it as "(a)ttempts to reject or amend the report on Srebrenica are part of wider efforts to revise the facts of the past war, to deny history, and to politicize tragedy".

+Dodik again denied that the Srebrenica massacre was a genocide on his 2026 visit to Judson University, calling it "NATO propaganda."